ruuda/rcl/docs/syntax_highlighting.md

 ## Zed

+The [Zed extension](https://github.com/rcl-lang/zed-rcl) is available from the Zed extension registry.
+Open the command panel, search for _zed: extensions_, then search for _<abbr>RCL</abbr>_ in the search box.

-The directory `grammar/zed` contains a Zed extension.
-You can install it from the Zed command pannel with the _zed: install dev extension_ command, and picking the `grammar/zed` directory.
+If you want to install a development version of the extension, the extension is developed in the main repository.
+You can install it from the Zed command panel with the _zed: install dev extension_ command, and picking the `grammar/zed` directory.

 ## External